 Patterson Law Group has over 80 years of experience in Personal Injury law.
 We pride ourselves in knowing the ins and outs of the Texas legal system.
 We have helped countless clients find solace after a traumatic accident.

 We care about you and the journey of recovery you are on.
 Allow us to lighten the emotional load, help with things like getting your car fixed, and filing an insurance claim for personal injury protection (“PIP”) or Med Pay.

 Take our hand and let us walk with you to justice.
-Schedule a free case evaluation with the team at Patterson Law Group, call (817) 784-2000, or contact us here.
+Schedule a free case evaluation with the team at Patterson Law Group, contact us today.